 A Look Inside My Classroom

-These questions ended up being a great review of the fraction operations we have been working on.
+These questions ended up being a great review of the fraction operations on which we have been working.
 Also, I was surprised how easy some of the questions ended up being for some of my students who struggle the most.
 The number line model really supported my students’ thinking.
-I really like the way this standard integrated several different things that we had been working on.
+I really like the way this standard integrated several different things on which we had been working.
 I can’t wait to share this lesson with the science teachers and see how they can incorporate this standard into their own lessons.
 How do you plan on meeting this common core standard?

-Tara, aka The Math Maniac is a K-6 math specialist from a small town on Vermont.
+Tara, aka The Math Maniac, is a K-6 math specialist from a small town in Vermont.
 She loves learning about how her students think about math and is always impressed with the ways students can invent math for themselves.
-You can find her on Pinterest, Teachers Pay Teachers and on her blog The Math Maniac.
+You can find her on Pinterest, on Teachers Pay Teachers, and on her blog, The Math Maniac.